hkowrada/Upload_S3_Flask/README.md

 ## Front End

 You will need to have a system with Ubuntu/windows and install python on it.
-The file needed for the front end are in the "test" folder.
+The file needed for the front end are in the "templates" folder.

 ## Back end
 You will need to have a system with Ubuntu/windows and install :